 Also, members of senior management annually participate in forums held by professional accounting and related organizations.
 In addition, many of our employees have daily contact with our customers.
 Employees are encouraged to use this contact as a means of determining customer satisfaction.
 Feedback received from this communication is passed on to senior management.
 The feedback is evaluated to assess the agency's effectiveness in service delivery and meeting customer expectations.
 When needed, advisory groups, ad hoc task forces, and/or professional advisors are used to ensure that service requirements and customer expectations are met.
-Furthermore, the agency conducted a customer satisfaction survey that included all state agencies, and higher education institutions.
+Recently, the agency involved representatives from other agencies to review and comment on annual reporting packages sent to them to complete.